-Twisting the Aces by Dai Vernon, Nick Trost, Lloyd Barton, Josep Vidal, and Luke Jermay
+Twisting the Aces by Dai Vernon, Nick Trost, Lloyd Barton, Josep Vidal, Luke Jermay, and Craig Petty

-Created by: Dai Vernon, Nick Trost, Lloyd Barton, Josep Vidal, Luke Jermay
+Created by: Dai Vernon, Nick Trost, Lloyd Barton, Josep Vidal, Luke Jermay, Craig Petty

 Key features

-Visual and interactive trick where cards appear to turn over with a twist
+Visual and interactive—cards appear to flip with a twist

 Pros